ParksProjets/Maconv/docs/formats/MacBinary.md

 polynomial number `0x1021` and starts with `0`.

-## Data and ressource forks.
+## Data and ressource forks

-Data fork directly follow the header (at byte 128).
+Data fork directly follows the header (at byte 128).
 The length of these data (which can be zero) must correspond with the length given in the header (at byte 83).

-Data are completed with some padding bytes (normally `0x00` but some implementations use `0x7F`) until the total length of file is a multiple of 128.
+Data are completed with some padding bytes (usually `0x00` but some implementations use `0x7F`) until the total length of file is a multiple of 128.
 If the total length is already a multiple of 128 after adding the data fork, no padding is added.